Monday, 30 April 2018

 Too foreign.
 Not representative enough of the real Singapore.

-And judging by some of the local shows on Channel 5 in the last 24 years, it appears that Mediacorp didn’t quite learn its lesson.
+And judging by some of the local shows on Channel 5 in the 24 years since Masters Of The Sea, it appears that Mediacorp didn’t quite learn its lesson.

 At least Crazy Rich Asians has the excuse of being made primarily for the US market.